dhoard/k-synthetic-test/README.md

 - A test message is sent to every partition based on the configured `period.ms` value

-- A negative value indicates that a metric hasn't been update within the `metric.expiration.period.ms`
+- A negative value indicates that a metric hasn't been updated within the `metric.expiration.period.ms`

 - Because the message only contains the produce time, latency will be greater than a real Kafka use case